 In a crowded marketplace, where your potential clients and customers have lots of choices, you can stand out by being just slightly famous.
 This is the exact opposite of mass marketing.
-It’s not about being all things to all people, but about being a mini-celebrity to the right people.
+It’s not about being all things to all people, but being a mini-celebrity to the right people.
 It’s about targeting your market and developing a reputation as a great resource—trustworthy, knowledgeable, and close at hand.
 (Get Slightly Famous)

 Working in a global economy means that the number of businesses competing for the same customers has grown proportionately.
 Get Slightly Famous shows how to succeed against increased competition and avoid blending into a sea of look-alikes by targeting your best prospects and cultivating a compelling brand and reputation.